Today’s customers have more options and are more informed about their purchases than ever.

 You can do these things with auto-generated emails, a well-built chatbot, customer service phone lines via PBX phone systems, live chat software, and messaging apps.

-Consider putting a limit of 24-48 hours on customer response times, have a 24-hour support line, and follow up with customers after a solution has been offered.
+Consider setting a 24-48 hour limit on customer response times, establishing a 24-hour support line, and following up with customers after a solution has been offered.

 Free to use image from Unsplash